 Direct Irish Ferries to Ireland

 -Dublin to/ from Cherbourg (France)

 Travel to and from Continental Europe via Britain.
-Crossing the Irish Sea from Dublin or Rosslare, you may then choose to cross the English Channel with any of our Partner Carriers.
+Crossing the Irish Sea from Dublin or Rosslare, you can then link up with Irish Ferries new route from Dover to Calais.

 You can reach Ireland directly from many European cities and regional airports, as well as direct flights from North America.
 There are 4 main international airports on the island of Ireland.

 New routes are opened regularly, so always check your preffered carrier's website.
 Getting to Ireland via air has never been easier, with so many carriers, routes and seats to choose from.